Standard Overdraft Practices

 For personal accounts, we will not authorize overdrafts on your ATM or one-time debit card transactions unless you specifically authorize us to do so.
 You can change your opt-out preference through online banking, by calling us at 866-616-6020, or contacting your local branch.

 Create an automatic transfer of available funds from one Ameris Bank account into your checking account.
-When funds are needed to complete a transaction, money is automatically transferred in $50 increments to your checking account from your other linked account.
-The price for each automatic transfer is $10.
+When funds are needed to complete a transaction, money is automatically transferred to your checking account from your other linked account.
+There is no cost for this service for consumers.
 Contact your branch to enroll.

 Enjoy same-day access to your funds by having your paycheck automatically deposited into your account.
 You can automatically and electronically have your payroll checks, Social Security checks, pension and other payments safely and conveniently deposited directly into your account the same day.
 Fill out our form and return it to your HR department to sign up.